Botti01/SSH-Shell-Attacks/README.md

 - **Luca Vassio** ([luca.vassio@polito.it](mailto:luca.vassio@polito.it)): the professor supervising our work and the primary point of reference for the project.
 - **Matteo Boffa** ([matteo.boffa@polito.it](mailto:matteo.boffa@polito.it)): the creator and organizer of this project.
+- **Team Members**: Andrea Botticella, Elia Innocenti, Renato Mignone, and Simone Romano.

+Please cite us if this project is copied, used for inspiration, or if any material is taken from it.

 <div align="right">
 <a href="#top">Back to top</a>